XtraCube/AllOfUsBot/README.md

 # AllOfUsBot
-Simplified version of All of Us PLugin for Impostor Server
+A simplified version of the All of Us Plugin for Impostor.